 Kindergarten through 5th Grade

 Children learn skills on how to respect dogs, identify body language and behaviors, and how to make wise decisions in meeting, caring for, and in dog ownership.

 Responsible Pet Care

-Children are given the first steps towards being responsible pet owners, by learning how to respect and meet the needs of their pets.
+Children are given the first steps towards being responsible pet owners by learning how to meet the needs of their pets.